Supplements, Herbal Treatments, and Antioxidants

 - Fish oil

-Patients with COPD may not get enough Vitamin D. This can happen because:
+People with COPD may not get enough Vitamin D. This can happen because:3

-- People with COPD may not get enough Vitamin D in their diets
+- People with COPD may not get enough Vitamin D in their diet.

-Some research has suggested that having low levels Vitamin D may be linked to an increased risk of COPD flare-ups.
-Vitamin D can also help lower the risk of osteoporosis, which is a disease that causes the bones to become weak and brittle.
-There are several different food sources that naturally contain Vitamin D, including:
+If blood tests show that you do not have enough vitamin D, your doctor might prescribe supplements.
+Some research has found that having low levels of vitamin D may be linked to an increased risk of COPD flare-ups.
+Vitamin D can also help lower the risk of osteoporosis.
+This is a disease that causes the bones to become weak and brittle.
+There are several different food sources that naturally contain vitamin D, including:3

 - Fatty fish such as mackerel, tuna, and salmon